Please visit the Professional Internship Program page here if you are looking to work with us full-time.

 How Do I Participate?

-Encounter will be accepting new participants in Fall of 2013.
+Encounter will be accepting new participants in fall 2013.

 Click here to apply!

-Please return your application via mail, email, or fax to:
+Please return your application via mail, email, or fax.

 700 North Calvert Street